precice/precice.github.io_old/03-faq.md

 more advanced methods like the nearest-projection mapping or the Radial-Basis Function mapping include contributions from neighboring nodes.

+## Can preCICE interpolate between an arbitrary / unstructured mesh and a regular / structured mesh?

+Yes. preCICE treats all meshes as unstructured meshes (including structured meshes).

+## Does the data mapping between non-conforming meshes conserve physical quantatives?

+Please have a look at our [wiki page on the mapping configuration page](https://github.com/precice/precice/wiki/Mapping-Configuration) and the mentioned literature there. preCICE offers consistent and conservative mapping variants.
+Conservative mappings conserve the total sum of the mapped values.

 ## Does partitioned coupling introduce error?

 In general yes, but it depends on the application whether this additional error is problematic.
 For some applications, e.g. FSI with a compressible fluid, the error can be controlled by the timestep size.
 For other applications, e.g. FSI with an incompressible fluid and strong coupling, the error can lead to instabilities (the so-called Added-Mass Effects), which in turn can be controlled by the implicit coupling algorithms preCICE offers.